kazurayam/unittest-helper/docs/index.md

         }
     }

-This `TestOutputFactory` class implements `create(Class)` method, which will instantiate a `com.kazurayam.unittest.TestOutputOrganizer` class with customized parameter values:
+This `TestOutputOrganizerFactory` class implements only a single static method `create(Class)` method which will instantiate a `com.kazurayam.unittest.TestOutputOrganizer` class with customized parameter values.

-1.  the output directory will be located at `<projectDir>/build/tmp/testOutput`

-2.  in the output directory, it will create subdirectory of which name is equal to the "Fully Qualified Class Name" of the given test class.

 The following code is using the Factory.